Shree Ram Singh, Ph.D.

 - Cell Stem Cell.
 1: 191-203, 2007. [ Journal Article ]

 Dr. Shree Ram Singh obtained his Ph.D. in genetics from the Department of Zoology, Banaras Hindu University, India in 2001.
 Dr. Singh was a guest scientist at the Department of Molecular Cell Biology Biocenter, Johann Wolfgang Goethe University, Frankfurt, Germany in 1998 and in 2001 he received a UNESCO Biotechnology Action Council (BAC) fellowship at the Department of Plant Molecular Biology Biocenter, Johann Wolfgang Goethe University.
 Dr. Singh pursued his postdoctoral research studies at the University of Haifa, Israel, and at the National Cancer Institute at Frederick.
 Since 2011, he has served as a staff scientist at National Cancer Institute at Frederick.
-Dr. Singh was appointed as Lead Guest Editor in 2012 for a special issue of Current Medicinal Chemistry on Stem cells in regenerative medicine and cancer, in 2013 for a special issue of Cancer Letters on Cancer Stem Cells, in 2015 for a special issue of Cancer Letters on Cancer Metabolism, and in 2016 for a special issue of Cancer Letters on Tumor Microenvironment.
-He also serves as an Academic Editor of PLoS One and PeerJ, Associate Editor of BMC Genetics, Review Editor of Frontiers in Cell and Developmental Biology and an Editorial Board member of Scientific Reports, Signal Transduction and Targeted Therapy, and Cancer Letters.
+Dr. Singh was a Lead Guest Editor in 2012 for a special issue of Current Medicinal Chemistry on Stem cells in regenerative medicine and cancer, in 2013 for a special issue of Cancer Letters on Cancer Stem Cells, in 2015 for a special issue of Cancer Letters on Cancer Metabolism, and in 2016 for a special issue of Cancer Letters on Tumor Microenvironment.
+Dr. SIngh is author and co-authors of scientific paper published in several reputed journals including Nature, Cell Stem Cell, Developmental Cell, Nature Communications, Cell Reports, PLoS Genetics, and Oncogene.
+He also serves as an editorial board member of Cancer Letters, Scientific Reports, and Signal Transduction and Targeted Therapy, and an Academic Editor of PLoS One and PeerJ, Associate Editor of BMC Genetics, and Review Editor of Frontiers in Cell and Developmental Biology.